fission-codes/spec/dialog/pomo_db/pomo_logic.md

 ### Database

-Using standard Datalog terminology, Dialog operates over two databases: the extensional database (EDB), and the intensional database (IDB).
+Using standard Datalog terminology, PomoLogic operates over two databases: the extensional database (EDB), and the intensional database (IDB).

 The extensional database refers to the source database containing the ground tuples which act as inputs to a program.
 Similarly, the intensional database refers to the ground tuples which are derived using the rules in a program, `P`.